itsfaqih/autoRestfulPrisma/README.md

 ```
 NB: id parameter is using "id" field by default.
 ### Run the REST API Server
-The server will run at Port 3000 by default
+The server will run at port 3000 by default
 ```bash
 npm run dev
 ```